coreboot/coreboot/Documentation/northbridge/intel/sandybridge/nri.md

 > **Note:** This feature is available since coreboot 4.5

 Try to swap memory modules and or try to use a different vendor.
-If nothing helps you could have a look at capter [Debuggin] or report a ticket at [ticket.coreboot.org].
+If nothing helps you could have a look at chapter [Debugging] or report a ticket at [ticket.coreboot.org].
 Please provide a full RAM init log, that has been captured using EHCI debug.